top of page

 The GMSL Splitter mode is designed for usage with display applications.
 A single serializer and two deserializers make up this type.
 In splitter mode, it is necessary to mask the output of every video pipe to every GMSL PHY.
 This is referred to as video duplication.

-Applications of GMSL in Embedded Vision
+Applications of GMSL Cameras in Embedded Vision

 In this section, we will examine some of the most widespread camera-based applications where GMSL is preferred over other interfaces.